-Introduction
+1. Introduction

-There are references throughout this Code of Conduct (the Code) to 'you' and 'your' which means the member of staff of The Osprey Group who has signed this Code.
-References to 'we', 'us' and 'our' mean The Osprey Group.
-'The Group' incorporating both Osprey Housing and Osprey Housing Moray.
+There are references throughout this Code of Conduct (the Code) to 'you' and 'your' which means the member of staff of Osprey Housing who has signed this Code.
+References to 'we', 'us' and 'our' mean Osprey Housing.

-- 1. The Group attaches the greatest importance to ensuring that high standards of behaviour are demonstrated by all of our people and in all of our activities. - 2.
-This Code of Conduct sets out the standards of conduct required of you as a member of our staff. - 3.
-As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct.
+Osprey Housing attaches the greatest importance to ensuring that high standards of behaviour are demonstrated by all of our people and in all of our activities.
+This Code of Conduct sets out the standards of conduct required of you as a member of our staff.

+As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct1.
 This Code is based on the Model Code of Conduct produced by the Scottish Federation of Housing Associations and Employers in Voluntary Housing.
-The Scottish Housing Regulator (SHR) has confirmed that this Code fully complies with its Regulatory Standards and their input during the production of this code is acknowledged - 4.
+The Scottish Housing Regulator (SHR) has confirmed that this Code fully complies with its Regulatory Standards and their input during the production of this code is acknowledged.

 You must make yourself familiar with the terms of this Code and act in accordance with its requirements at all times.
-You are required to sign the Code (in the 'Statement of the Acceptance' on p12) to confirm that you have read and understood the terms of the Code and you have a personal responsibility to uphold the requirements of this Code. - 5.
-You must also ensure you are familiar with, and comply with all of our policies. - 6.
+You are required to sign the Code (in the 'Statement of the Acceptance' on p12) to confirm that you have read and understood the terms of the Code and you have a personal responsibility to uphold the requirements of this Code.

+You must also ensure you are familiar with and comply with all of our policies.

 If there are any aspects of this Code, or of any of the related policies, on which you are unclear, you must seek guidance from your manager.
 Your manager, or [title of relevant other post such as Human Resources Officer], will also be able to give guidance where you are unsure how the Code or related policies apply in a particular situation.

-Who the Code applies to
+1.2 Who the Code applies to

-- 7. This Code of Conduct applies to everyone who works for us whether employed directly or otherwise. - 8.
+This Code of Conduct applies to everyone who works for us whether employed directly or otherwise.

 A copy of this Code will be given to every person that it applies to.